12-Step Facilitation Therapy (TSF)

 Take the first step.

-If you’re considering 12-step recovery—or trying to make sense of it—this work gives you a way to explore it without pressure and with more clarity.
-If you’re looking for a therapist who can help you, reach out and let me know you’d like to schedule an appointment.
+If you’re considering 12-step recovery — or trying to make sense of it — this work gives you a way to explore it without pressure and with more clarity.
+If you’re looking for a therapist who can help you, reach out with questions or schedule your first appointment.

 My Office